Zeebuhh/baby-tools-shop/README.md

    EXPOSE 8025

    # Define the command to run the application
-   ENTRYPOINT ["sh", "-c", "cd {project_directory} && python manage.py migrate && python manage.py runserver 0.0.0.0:8025"]
+   ENTRYPOINT ["sh", "-c", "python manage.py migrate && python manage.py runserver 0.0.0.0:8025"]
    ```

    **Explanation of each line:**

    - `FROM python:3.9`: Specifies the base image.
 This is an official Python image with version 3.9 installed.
    - `WORKDIR /app`: Sets the working directory inside the container to `/app`.
 All subsequent commands will run in this directory.
+   - `COPY babyshop_app /app`: Copies all the files from the babyshop_app project directory on the host machine to the `/app` directory in the container.
-   - `COPY . /app`: Copies all the files from the project directory on the host machine to the `/app` directory in the container.
+   - `COPY requirements.txt /app`: Copies all the files from the babyshop_app project directory on the host machine to the `/app` directory in the container.
    - `RUN pip install -r requirements.txt`: Installs all Python dependencies listed in `requirements.txt`.
    - `EXPOSE 8025`: Indicates that the application will run on port 8025 and makes this port accessible to the host system.
    - `ENTRYPOINT`: Defines the command to start the application.
 It ensures database migrations are applied and then starts the Django development server, binding it to all network interfaces (`0.0.0.0`).